ModPageSpeed 2.0 now works with ASP.NET Core

 | Recompilation | Requires nginx headers | dotnet add package |

-The nginx interceptor wins on serving performance.
-Zero-copy mmap means cached variants go from disk to socket with no intermediate buffer.
-The middleware copies data through the managed memory pipeline — still fast, but not zero-copy.
-The nginx module also supports 103 Early Hints on cache misses, sending preload headers before the origin response arrives.
-Kestrel does not currently expose this capability to middleware.
+Nginx still serves cache hits faster.
+Zero-copy mmap means cached variants go from disk to socket with no intermediate buffer; the middleware copies through the managed-memory pipeline.
+The nginx module also sends 103 Early Hints on cache misses — Kestrel doesn’t expose that to middleware yet.

-Both integrations use the same optimization pipeline, the same cache, the same worker, and the same variant selection.
-The difference is the serving layer, not the optimization layer.
+Both paths share the optimization pipeline, the cache, the worker, and the variant logic.
+Only the serving layer differs.

-The C API is language-agnostic. libpagespeed.so exposes plain C functions — classify a request, read from cache, process HTML, notify the worker.
-Any language with FFI support can call it.
-ASP.NET Core is the first integration beyond nginx, but the API does not assume .NET.
-A Go middleware, a Rust middleware, or a Python WSGI wrapper would call the same functions.
+The C API is plain. libpagespeed.so exposes a stable set of functions — classify a request, read from cache, process HTML, notify the worker — that anything with FFI can call.
+ASP.NET Core is the first non-nginx integration, not the last; a Go middleware, a Rust middleware, or a Python WSGI wrapper would call the same functions.